Old Ephraim: Legacy

 Old Ephraim's skull was exhumed by Logan Boy Scout Troop 43 a few months after his death and sent to the Smithsonian Institution for verification.
 It remained there until 1978, when it was returned to Utah State University, where it is displayed in the Special Collections at the Merrill-Cazier Library.

 In 2024, Utah State University Libraries commemorated the 101st anniversary of Old Ephraim's death with an exhibit titled Old Ephraim: 100 Years of Legend.
 The exhibit features Old Ephraim's skull, Frank Clark's handwritten account of the encounter, and other artifacts related to the bear.

 Trail to Old Ephraim's grave

 Visitors can access the trail to Old Ephraim's grave by traveling to the Right Hand Fork of Logan Canyon.
 The trailhead is well-marked, and the route follows a path through Ricks Canyon and Steel Hollow.
-The trail to the gravesite is approximately 5.4 miles one way and offers scenic views of the Bear River Range.
-The monument stands at the gravesite, marking the legacy of one of Utah’s last grizzly bears.
+The trail to the gravesite is approximately 5.4 miles one way and offers views of the Bear River Range.
+The monument stands at the gravesite, marking the location of one of Utah's last known grizzly bears.
 Additionally, it is a popular destination for hikers and mountain bikers, with the trail being accessible from spring through fall.